-At Dalhousie University Dental School in Nova Scotia, Canada, Heather was as involved as she could be.
+Dr. Keeling earned her Doctorate in Dental Surgery from Dalhousie University Dental School in Nova Scotia, Canada.
+From the very beginning Dr. Keeling was very involved in organized dentistry.
 She was president of the Dalhousie Dentistry Students Society and Eastern Regional Councilor of the Federation of Canadian Dentistry Student Association.

-She also co-organized the first group of students from Dalhousie University to travel and volunteer at a free dental clinic in an impoverished Guatemalan village.
-Besides organizing the group and helping patients, Heather contacted dental suppliers to collect crucial supplies that would allow them to properly treat the patients.
-Heather’s group made three trips to Guatemala during school breaks.
+Dr. Keeling also co-organized the first group of students from Dalhousie University to travel and volunteer at a free dental clinic in an impoverished Guatemalan village.
+She continues to travel and volunteer at the same village in Guatemala.

 “I just love it.
 Patients come from Maine and all over the world.
 I hear their stories.
 People are so appreciative.”

 – Dr. Heather Keeling talking about her volunteer work at The Root Cellar, a non-profit dental clinic for Munjoy Hill residents.